 Submitted by Karen Hosier from Forever Karen

 - By Air – You can reach Santa Barbara by flying into Santa Barbara Municipal Airport.
-It has connectivity from Los Angeles International Airport or San Francisco International Airport.
+It is connected to the Los Angeles International Airport and San Francisco International Airport.

 - By Road – From Los Angeles, it takes almost two hours to drive the 95-mile distance.